hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 ## **How It Started**

 In July 2024, I tested negative for covid.
 I'm pretty sure I had it though, as my symptoms matched, and someone I was hanging out with a couple days prior had just tested positive.
 Within a couple weeks, I was feeling better and returned to work in our Seattle office.
-But on the first day back, I had to leave early cause I felt sick again -- this time with a fever and headaches.
+But on the first day back, I had to leave early cause I felt sick again, this time with a fever and headaches.
 I figured it was just the second wave of whatever I had and that I would recover with a little more rest.

 The next day, everything got worse.
 My fever spiked, I felt nauseous and dizzy, nearly collapsing in the shower, and I was somehow both constantly sweating while also having chills.
 My skin was hypersensitive, my throat hurt, and my head throbbed with pain.
 I scheduled a virtual appointment with my primary care doctor, but they called and told me to go in immediately.
 They ran a full suite of tests that included nasal swabs for covid and flu, a throat culture for strep, and blood tests to check my liver and kidneys.
 They weren't sure what was wrong, but they prescribed me some antibiotics, handed me some painkillers, and sent me home to rest.